ZenyoSelf/thc-enshift/readme.md

 i will implement .env in the future, i want to have 1 env for both projects, will see if i have enough time for such things, otherwise i'll just explain the steps on how to run the dev setup.

-After scratching my head multiple times with the JWT, guard and the auth service, i finnally have a persisent login system.
+After scratching my head multiple times with the JWT, guard and the auth service, i finally have a persistent login system.

 Being confident with the fact that it "works", i spent some time having a flat look and feel of the app.
 Added a Toast for future notifications, button with some animation, worked on the responsiveness of it and more.